GravityPDF/gravity-pdf-developer-toolkit/README.md

 ### Generating API Documentation

 We use [Sami](https://github.com/FriendsOfPHP/Sami/) to automatically generate our developer documentation.
-Once installed, to build run `sami.phar update .samiconfig.php`.
+To generate the documentation run `./bin/build-docs.sh`.
+You'll find the contents inside `dev-documentation`.

 ### Run Unit Tests